-The following are tips to avoid common issues using these services.
+Here are some helpful tips to avoid common issues utilizing the plotters:

 - Please do not create posters with a solid color background.
 This wastes ink, and causes drying issues.
-If a poster is submitted with a solid background, we will ask you to remove the background and resubmit it.
+If a user submits a poster with a solid background, we will ask them to change the poster design and resubmit it.

-- Types of applications supported for plots are: PowerPoint, Adobe Acrobat Professional, Photoshop, Illustrator, and IrfanView.
+- The types of applications supported for plotter prints are: PowerPoint, Adobe Acrobat Professional, Photoshop, Illustrator, and IrfanView.

-- Types of files supported for plots are: Any of the file types supported by the application list.
-Preferred formats are .JPG, .GIF, .PDF, .PNG, .PPT, PPTX.
+- Any of the file types supported by the applications above will work for plotter prints.
+The preferred formats are .JPG, .GIF, .PDF, .PNG, .PPT, PPTX.

-- Font size for poster titles usually range between 60-77 point font.
-Text usually ranges from 24-36 point font.
+- Font size for poster titles usually ranges between 60-77 point font.
+Font size for text usually ranges from 24-36 point font.

-- When copying text from another program or file, be sure to copy the text into a text box.
-This will simplify the process of manipulating the text size and font once it is placed in the poster.
-Copying and pasting text directly into the poster (without a textbox) is similar to copying an image into a poster.
+- When copying text from another program or file, copy the text into a text box.
+This will simplify the process of manipulating the text size and font prior to printing.
+Copying and pasting text directly into the poster without a textbox is similar to copying an image into a poster.
 You will be unable to change the font type and can only change the size by resizing the box.

-- Avoid using small images (web images that are 72dpi) in large posters.
-They will blow up to be very pixilated and won’t look crisp.
+- Avoid using small images (web images that are 72dpi) on large posters, as they will look pixelated when enlarged.